PostHog/posthog.com/contents/blog/collaborating-on-posthog.md

 ### Use case one: Sharing

 The most basic collaborative action for an analytics product is sharing insights.
 This is critical because usually in larger teams there are multiple stakeholders making or influencing product decisions.
-In order to make solid decisions, context must be shared.
-From user conversations, here are the most common use cases we found:
-- Sharing with your marketing team the effect of marketing efforts on the product (e.g. high quality signups).
+In order to make solid decisions, context must be shared (e.g. sharing with your marketing team the effect of marketing efforts on the product, like high quality signups).
-- Sharing with your executive team key metrics on the product.
-- Sharing with other engineers or PM findings that need a discussion (e.g. a drop in conversion).

 To address the above we introduced robust permalinks to insights that can easily be shared across multiple mediums.
 These links can now be used to link to a specific insight (with all configurations), even if you have multiple projects.